openmediavault/openmediavault-docs/installation/on_debian.rst

 On ARM devices, please check if there's an appropriate `Armbian <https://www.armbian.com/download>`_ image available.
 Make sure you are using the correct :doc:`Debian version </releases>` that |omv| is based on.
-After installing Armbian, then use the `armbian-config` tool to install OMV in a single step with all performance and reliability tweaks included.
+After installing Armbian, then use the `armbian-config` tool to install |omv| in a single step with all performance and reliability tweaks included.
 If there's no Armbian image for your device, simply follow the steps outlined below.